slapd.conf

 - From the command line run

-slapindex. - Restart slapd
+. - Restart slapd

-uid and received the error "su: user l.rathbone does not exist" when I tried to su into a machine with an LDAP account.
+and received the error "su: user l.rathbone does not exist" when I tried to su into a machine with an LDAP account.
 The index and thus the user did not exist!

 Author: Lance Rathbone